kyang5/coursedescriptions/source/courses/comp336.rst

 Outcome
 ---------------------

-After taking this course, students will have working knowledge of XML and its connections to other ideas such as HTML, object models, relational databases, and network services.
+After taking this course, students will have a working knowledge of XML and its connections to other ideas such as HTML, object models, relational databases, and network services.

 Syllabus